Larskan/HotelBooking_Project/README.md

 # HotelBooking_Project
-Mini Project Part 1 and Part 2
+Mini Project Part 1 and Part 2 and Part 3